My Dog Is Constipated – Is it a Problem?

 What Could Be Causing My Dog’s Constipation?

 Many different issues can cause a dog to become constipated.
 While some issues are fairly simple to fix, such as including more fiber-rich ingredients in your dog’s meals, others are more difficult.
 Constipation can indicate a more serious underlying issue such as a tumor in your dog’s rectum or colon or bowel obstruction.
-Your vet at Pet Royale can examine your dog and explain what might be causing constipation based on where in the digestive tract the problem is occurring.
+Your vet at Family Pet Medical Center can examine your dog and explain what might be causing constipation based on where in the digestive tract the problem is occurring.

 The following are other possible causes of constipation in dogs: